jckw/Adafruit_LSM9DS0/README.md

 The code is currently written for Python 2.7, since the Adafruit GPIO library is not written Python 3 (sadly).
 However, the code should work for Python 3 if Adafruit's library is made compatible; if not, with a few minimal changes.

 This is **raw data**, obviously – but there are some examples of how data can be fused/ used in the examples folder.
+Calibration is still needed.

 Modifications and the ability to change more settings will (probably) come soon.

-Please ***don't*** steal it without giving credit!
+This project is licensed under the MIT license.